Pichler appointed Royal Jordanian CEO

 Pichler, former CEO of airberlin, succeeds Suleiman Obeidat.
 RJ has had a succession of CEOs in recent years.

-Royal Jordanian chairman Said Darwazah noted Pichler’s three decades of airline industry experience, which has included spells as managing director at Fiji Airways and CEO at Kuwait’s Jazeera Airways.
-Pichler started his career in sales at Lufthansa, working his way up to become CCO of the German flag-carrier.
+Royal Jordanian chairman Said Darwazah noted Pichler’s three decades of airline industry experience, which has included positions as managing director at Fiji Airways and CEO at Kuwait’s Jazeera Airways.
+Pichler started his career in sales at Lufthansa, working his way up to become CCO of the German flag carrier.

 Darwazah added that Pichler’s appointment followed a lengthy selection process by the airline’s board and that efforts were needed to increase both the airline’s revenues and competitiveness.
 Jordanian has found itself squeezed by the major Gulf carriers in recent years, as well as fending off competition from Middle Eastern low-cost carriers.
 The airline has also had to contend with disruption caused by civil wars in neighboring Syria and Iraq.